 Emerson works hard to maintain a culture of ethical conduct and legal compliance.
 Our Ethics and Compliance Program is a set of policies and practices honed over the past two decades that define ethical conduct for every Emerson employee in interactions with each other, customers, communities, and other stakeholders.

-Our leadership team is required to communicate and reinforce our commitment to compliance with applicable laws, rules and regulations, proper handling of proprietary data and information and accurate financial reporting.
+Our company’s leadership team is required to communicate and reinforce our commitment to compliance with applicable laws, rules and regulations, proper handling of proprietary data and information, and accurate financial reporting.
 Employees are urged to communicate questions or concerns about compliance in whatever way they feel comfortable, including our global whistleblowing system operated by an independent third party.

-The Emerson Board of Directors, in conjunction with a senior management committee, oversees the program and bears final responsibility for its success.
+The Emerson Board of Directors, in conjunction with a senior management committee, oversees the program and has final responsibility for its success.
 Senior management and the Board of Directors regularly review and update the program to consider if updates are necessary or appropriate.
 Policies and documents that support Emerson's Business Ethics Program include:

 CEO and Senior Financial Officer Code of Ethics

-The Emerson Chief Executive and Senior Financial Officers Code of Ethics conveys the roles, responsibilities and expectations for top corporate officers in exhibiting and promoting integrity and in providing accurate and timely financial reporting.
+The Emerson Chief Executive and Senior Financial Officers Code of Ethics conveys the roles, responsibilities, and expectations for top corporate officers in exhibiting and promoting integrity and in providing accurate and timely financial reporting.

 Ethics Program Handbook for All Employees

 Emerson's Business Ethics Program Handbook sets forth the detailed elements of our ethics program.
 The handbook along with our annual all-employee ethics and compliance training cover many topics including:

 A complete refresh and redesign of the Emerson ethics handbook for employees will debut in the fall of 2017.
 The new ethics handbook, like the prior version, will be translated to all relevant languages in addition to English.